vladmat1999/third_year_project/README.md

 Third year project for the [University of Manchester](https://www.manchester.ac.uk/).

+You can find the full project and sources for the data on the [GitHub page](https://github.com/vladmat1999/third_year_project).

 ## Description
 The project is aimed at authenticating users using swipe gestures on mobile devices.
 Multiple approaches are proposed, including an approach based on automatic feature extraction using convolutional neural networks (CNNs).
 Further information